Steven Reker: Hey I’m Steven.

-Steven Reker: For the first song for our dinner party I picked Takeshi Terauchi.
+Steven Reker: For the first song for our dinner party, I picked Takeshi Terauchi.
 The name of the song is “Sukara son Karabushi.”
-It’s an amazing Japanese guitarist from the 60′s who just rips it.
-He has this guitar style that I’ve completely tried to emulate since I’ve heard it.
-It’s just wild and frenetic and plays so hard.

 Tom Waits & Crystal Gayle – “Picking Up After You”

-It’s on a soundtrack to the movie “One from the Heart.”
-It’s a cut that I’ve never heard of outside of having this one record.
-It’s all these boozy and silly love duets.
-And on “Picking up After You,” Tom Waits says “Tell me how long have you been combing your hair with a wrench.”
+It’s on a soundtrack to the movie “One from the Heart” — it’s a Coppola movie that I’ve never heard of outside of having this one record.
+And it’s all these boozy and silly love duets.
+Like on “Picking up After You,” Tom Waits sings: “Tell me; how long have you been combing your hair with a wrench?!”

 Black Marble – “A Great Design”